 The hypothetical wind-up and solvency assumptions have been updated to reflect market conditions at the valuation date.
 A summary of the hypothetical wind-up and solvency methods and assumptions is provided in Appendix D.

 Regulatory Environment and Actuarial Standards

-There have been a number of changes to the Act and regulations that impact the funding of the Plan.
+There have been no changes to the Act or the relevant regulations that impact the funding of the Plan.